-Zinc supports immune function and has an antiviral effect.
-(11, 12) It works best when taken at the first sign of illness.
+Zinc has shown to support immune function because of its antiviral effects.
+It works best when taken at the first sign of illness.
 Zinc may lessen the symptoms of the cold virus, but excessive amounts aren’t good for you.
 Zinc pills and sprays do not seem to be effective.

 Take 50–100 milligrams of zinc daily to ward off or treat cold and flu symptoms.

 This popular supplement contains B vitamins, chromium and protein.
 Research in Science Direct describes that it’s used for cold, flu and other respiratory tract infections.
 In fish, brewer’s yeast stimulates immunity by positively influence the microbiome, which may also improve digestive function.

 Research conducted at the University of Michigan Medical Center found that a yeast supplement was able to reduce cold and flu symptom severity, and lead to significantly shorter duration of symptoms in patients.

 Rubbing peppermint and frankincense essential oil into the neck and bottoms of the feet can naturally support the body’s natural defenses, as indicated in studies.

 I also like to use clove oil to protect my body against infection and speed recovery from the flu.
 Research confirms that clove oil has antimicrobial and antioxidant properties.

 During the 1918 flu epidemic, flu patients that received chiropractic care survived much more readily than those that didn’t.
 This is because chiropractic care focuses on the health of your nervous system, which can help to boost your immunity.